INVESTOR ACTION DEADLINE: The - GuruFocus.com

 The class, in this case, has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.

 According to the Complaint, the Company made false and misleading statements to the market.
-Spirit failed to maintain appropriate production quality controls.
-The Company incorrectly installed components on Boeing 737 Max airplanes.
-The Company was forced to develop an inspection and repair process for airplanes impacted by its failures.
+NextEra's subsidiary, FPL, engaged in misconduct aimed at politicians and journalists that opposed it.
+The Company denied this misconduct despite the fact that the actions of its subsidiary put it at risk of legal and reputational damage.
 Based on these facts, the Company's public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Spirit, investors suffered damages.
+When the market learned the truth about NextEra, investors suffered damages.

 Join the case to recover your losses.